 Reiterating a previous point we made here on The Fox Magazine, France is an exciting destination to visit.

 As we outlined in ‘What’s New in France for 2019’ the year ahead promises to be even better.
-France remains very interesting to most travelers, largely due to the world famous city of Paris.
-The City of Love has endless architectural wonders.
+France remains very interesting to most travelers, largely due to the world-famous city of Paris.
+The City of Love has endless architectural wonders and they also have stairlifts for seniors.

 So here are six of them, excluding the already world-famous Eiffel Tower, Louvre Museum, and Palace of Versailles.